FarahYusri12/Warfarin_Dosing_Prediction-Model_Comparison/README.md

 ## 🧬 Background

 Warfarin is an anticoagulant with a narrow therapeutic index, where frequent INR (International Normalized ratio) monitoring is required to identify the therapeutic dose for the patients (Johnson, 2012).
-Small dosing errors can lead to bleeding or thrombosis (Teka *et al*., 2024).
+Small dosing errors can lead to bleeding or thrombosis (Teka *et al*., 2024), as the therapeutic INR value is typically between 2.0 to 3.0 (Shikdar *et al*., 2025).
 Genetic polymorphisms in **CYP2C9** and **VKORC1** significantly affect drug metabolism and sensitivity (Johnson, 2012), making Warfarin an ideal case for pharmacogenomic modeling.

 ---